safe-space-lambda/UserInterface-KevinRodriguez/README.md

 * The JS needed for the app requires a knowledge of all the basic functions and the use of arrays and their manipulations.

 * Use of constructors and DOM events are to be used in order to activate and manipulate the tabs.

+* In order for JS to work the group had to create two classes which will be able to control the tabs and the elements associated with them.
+The Tablink class for example is used to take a component and create components with it's traits.
+These components will be the tabs in this project and with it method will be capable of being selected.
+The second class should be the class which shows the information associated with the first class's component.

+#### Attributes

+# General Attributes:
+* h1,h2,h3
+    * font-family: "Source Sans Pro", Helvetica, sans-serif;
+	* font-size: 16pt;
+	* font-weight: 300;
+    * line-height: 1.65em;
+    * color: #666;
+* Button
+    * border-radius: 4px;
+	* border: 1px solid grey;
+	* padding: 15px 115px 15px 115px;
+* Img
+    * height: 100px;
+	* width: 100px;
+* a
+    * text-align: center;
+    * display: flex;
+    * padding: 10px 25px;
+    * border: 2px white solid;
+* media
+    * max-width: 500px
+* colors
+    * General Colors: linear-gradient(120deg, #84fab0 0%, #8fd3f4 100%);